bear-metal/rails_routes_analyzer/README.md

 rake routes:annotate_dead [ANNOTATE=path/to/routes.rb]
 ```

-This will output an annotated version of config/routes.rb or any other routes file as provided in the ANNOTATE parameter.
+Will output an annotated version of config/routes.rb or any other routes file as provided in the ANNOTATE parameter.

-Additional options:
+#### Additional options:

 * ONLY\_ONLY=1 - suggestions for resource routes will only generate "only:" regardless of how many elements are listed.
 * ONLY\_EXCEPT=1 - suggestions for resource routes will only generate "except:" regardless of how many elements are listed.